 It’s crucial to remember that your policy is not a maintenance plan.
 When systems break down due to normal wear and tear, they don’t need to pay you out.
 However, if an accident affects your home, you will be covered as long as the peril is included in your documents.

-Let’s say there is a flood in your home, and you have water damage included in your policy.
-The flood affects your HVAC system – your provider will help you repair or replace the unit.
+Let’s say there is a flood in your home, and you have water damage insurancey.
+The flood affects your HVAC system – your provider might help you repair or replace the unit.

 On the other hand, let’s say you haven’t had your HVAC system serviced in 12 years, and it ends up breaking down – you neglected to get repairs done.
-You will not be covered in this case.
+In this case, you will not be covered.

 How much does it cost to replace home HVAC?